-AGBU DHS is committed to providing an environment free from the presence of drugs, alcohol, weapons, gangs, gang-related activity, or any other potentially harmful disruptive material, and/or activity.
+AGBU DHS is committed to providing an environment free from the presence of tobacco and nicotine products (such as cigarettes, electronic cigarettes, vaporizers, chew or other related replicas of these products) drugs, alcohol, weapons, gangs, gang-related activity, or any other potentially harmful disruptive material, and/or activity.
 The school considers it, in the common interest, of all members of the school community to cooperate with this endeavor.

 In order to obtain a safe/orderly environment, the school may conduct searches of students, which may include, but are not limited to, their person, their book bags, lockers, vehicles, personal possessions, and their clothing when there is reasonable suspicion as determined by school officials that the search will disclose evidence that the student is violating or has violated the law or a school rule.
-This includes, but is not limited to, evidence of the presence, use, and/or transfer of illegal or dangerous drugs, alcohol, weapons, and/or other potentially harmful, disruptive materials on school campus, the immediate area surrounding the school campus, or at any school-sponsored function.
+This includes, but is not limited to, evidence of the presence, use, and/or transfer of illegal or dangerous drugs, tobacco/nicotine, alcohol, weapons, and/or other potentially harmful, disruptive materials on school campus, the immediate area surrounding the school campus, or at any school-sponsored function.